 - Large saucepan

-- 3 celery stalks finely chopped
+- 2 celery stalks leaves removed, finely diced

 - 1 brown onion finely diced

-- 2 medium potatoes peeled and diced
+- 2 medium potatoes diced

-- 1.5 litres vegetable stock
+- 1.5 litres chicken stock or vegetable stock

 - 1 small handful curly leaf parsley finely chopped